 Provided by Industry Canada, Canadian Company Capabilities is a searchable database of 60,000 Canadian businesses.
 Industry-specific directories are available on the site for those interested in connecting to buyers, distributors, or partners within an industry.

 The Canadian Trade Index (CTI) was created to promote the interest of Canadian industry, commerce and foreign trade.
 The user is able to search by product, service, or company name in various locations around Canada and the U.S.

 Canadian Business Online is dedicated to providing business news and information for business leaders, entrepreneurs, and investors.
 The site provides analysis and perspective, market and data information, as well as the option to subscribe to e-newsletters.

-This financial news site includes daily business headlines and stories.
+The Financial Post is a financial news site that includes daily business headlines and stories.
 Articles feature news on Canada as well as global affairs.
 Printer-friendly format is available.

-The business section of this publication provides up to date news coverage on local and international business news including Canadian and U.S. market trends.
+The business section of The Globe and Mail Report provides up to date news coverage on local and international business news including Canadian and U.S. market trends.
 Users can read articles specifically on industries, careers, small businesses, and the economy.